 The top factor in the decision-making process is the ranking of the university, the major they want to study and the general standard of education of each destination country.

-The Australian Journal of Education published a study, Chinese Students and Higher Education Destinations: Findings from a Choice Experiment, which found that Chinese students focused more on the university ranking than on other factors.
+The Australian Journal of Education published a study, “Chinese Students and Higher Education Destinations: Findings from a Choice Experiment”, which found that Chinese students focused more on the university ranking than on other factors.
 This desire was clear in 2009 as funding cuts to Australia’s higher education sector saw Chinese student numbers drop significantly as The Times Higher Education Supplement demoted many Australian universities in their annual reputation ranking.
 This ranking is commonly known as “the definitive list of the top-100 most powerful global university brands” and is read by students around the globe – especially Chinese students who are looking to secure a place at the best possible university.
 Many Chinese students also began to view Australian universities differently as the budget cuts decreased their perceived quality of education in Australia.
-Investment in higher education not only works to increase the reputation rankings of universities, but also increases Chinese students’ perceived quality of education.
+Investment in higher education not only works to increase the reputation rankings of universities but also increases Chinese students’ perceived quality of education.

-Cost and Scholarship Opportunities
+Cost and scholarship opportunities

 Tuition fees and out-of-pocket expenses are the 2nd most important concern for Chinese students looking to decide on their next steps.

-The Chinese Government provides scholarships for high-achieving domestic students to pursue Masters and PhD degrees abroad through the China Scholarship Council (CSC).
-The scholarships granted for these students vary from country to country, however, each CSC student enrolled at an Australian university currently receives a scholarship of around AUD $20,000 a year to cover university fees and living expenses.
+The Chinese Government provides scholarships for high-achieving domestic students to pursue PhD degrees and postdoctoral research abroad through the China Scholarship Council (CSC).
+The scholarships granted for these students vary from country to country, however, each PhD CSC student enrolled at an Australian university currently receives a scholarship of around AUD $20,400 a year to cover university fees and living expenses.
+Each visiting postdoctoral fellow or scholar receives about AUD $21,600.
 The more scholarships offered, the more Chinese students are likely to apply to universities overseas.
 In order to attract these students, it’s essential that countries around the globe continue to grow and develop connections with the China Scholarship Council in order to increase the number of available scholarships each year.

-Referral or Recommendation from Friends or Relatives
+Referral or recommendation from friends or relatives